letizhamiguel-cyber/ECE-2112-PA-1/README.md

 Sample: `rotate_word("python") `

-- using index slicing, `text[1:]` was used, indicating to 'slice' the word python starting from the 2nd character to the rest, resulting in "ython".
-Meanwhile, `text[0]` refers to the 1st character of the word python, yielding "p."
+- Using index slicing `text[start:stop]`, `text[1:]` was used, indicating to 'slice' the word python starting from the 2nd character (index 1) to the rest, resulting in "ython".
+Meanwhile, `text[0]` refers to the 1st character (index 0) of the word python, yielding "p."

 - The two functions were then concatenated using the plus sign (`+`).
 So, the `return` function was defined as `text[1:] + text[0]`.